 The author(s) name(s) and affiliation(s) are put below the title.

 Carefully prepare your poster well in advance of the conference.
 There will be no time or materials available for last minute preparations at the conference.
-If you think you may need certain materials to repair the poster after traveling, BRING THEM WITH YOU.
+If you think, you may need certain materials to repair the poster after traveling, BRING THEM WITH YOU.

 Use color to highlight and make your poster more attractive, by using pictures, diagrams, cartoons, figures, etc., rather than only text wherever possible.

 The smallest text on your poster should be at least 9mm (3/8″) high, and the important points should be in a larger font.
 Make your poster as self-explanatory as possible.
 This will save you time to use for discussions and questions.
+Further information is provided on the Epapers website.

 Pushpins will be provided to attach your posters to the boards.